ewerlopes/phd_robogame/README.md

 # Kinect Motion Features

 Software for motion feature extraction from Kinect v2 on Windows.
+This version only works on windows.

 ## Features